mpi-astronomy/FAQ/faq/chapters/python/virtualenv.md

 micromamba deactivate
 ```

-Pros: `mamba` is currently the best namespace-based Python environment manager that exists, due quite largely to the fact that it is also able to install non-Python dependencies!
+Pros: `mamba` is currently the best namespace-based Python environment manager that exists, due quite largely to the fact that it can also install non-Python dependencies!
 It is relatively fast (though not the fastest we've talked about), relatively reproducible, and has a large list of packages available from `conda-forge` (you can, of course, pull packages from Anaconda, however as discussed above this may have other consequences).

 Cons: The `conda` recipe format is not the most reproducible, and `mamba` is not the fastest code out there.
 In addition, `mamba` still has some legacy baggage that it ports over from being an attempt to replace `conda`, such as the base environment.